-- 100. A number of policy changes have been adopted to facilitate this transition and to support staff to continue to deliver their best during this transition including a more flexible teleworking policy and granting to former staff members the right to apply as internal candidates to UNAIDS vacancies for a period of two years. - 101.
-Pursuant to UNAIDS' commitment to the Greater Involvement of People Living with HIV in our workplace (the "GIPA principle"), no staff member openly living with HIV will lose their job. - 102.
-Building on efforts undertaken by DPM in 2024 (as discussed in the above sections of this paper), UNAIDS is investing in resources for all staff.
+- 99. As the restructuring is underway, UNAIDS will continue to keep stakeholders, including the PCB, advised of the new footprint, working closely with countries to ensure minimal disruption to the life-saving work of our partnerships. - 100.
+A number of policy changes have been adopted to facilitate this transition and to support staff to continue to deliver their best during this transition including a more flexible teleworking policy and granting to former staff members the right to apply as internal candidates to UNAIDS vacancies for a period of two years. - 101.
+Pursuant to UNAIDS's commitment to the Greater Involvement of People Living with HIV in our workplace (the "GIPA principle"), no staff member openly living with HIV will lose their job. - 102.
+Building on efforts undertaken by the Department of People Management in 2024 (as discussed in the above sections of this paper), UNAIDS is investing in resources for all staff.
 A staff consultation group has been established to work with leadership throughout this period.
-Internal support mechanisms such as the Ethics Office, Security Office, OMB, and UNAIDS Staff Association ("USSA") will continue to serve staff.
+Internal support mechanisms such as the Ethics Office, Security Office, the Office of the Ombudsperson and Mediation Services, and the UNAIDS Staff Association will continue to serve staff.
 A dedicated intranet page provides staff with transparency and the most up-to-date information on the process. - 103.
 The Staff Counsellor is providing individual and group support in addition to critical incident and stress management interventions alongside a number of mental health-related resources available to staff.
-In preparation for the restructuring, the Staff Development & Performance unit ("SDP") has developed resources for staff to build and showcase their skills and support career transition. - 104.
+In preparation for the restructuring, the Staff Development & Performance unit has developed resources for staff to build and showcase their skills and support career transition. - 104.
 The disruptions to UNAIDS are reflected in the broader global health architecture with cuts that threaten the remarkable progress made towards ending AIDS as a public health threat by 2030.
-The weight of the US contribution to the UBRAF has meant that UNAIDS is particularly hard hit and forced to make a dramatic downsizing in terms of its human resources capacity.
-Through a large-scale restructuring, UNAIDS will attempt to limit the impact on its ability to respond effectively to the concerning evolution of the epidemic.

-- 105. Over the course of the next year, UNAIDS Secretariat will be reduced by approximately 56%.
+The scale of the United States' contribution to the UBRAF has meant that UNAIDS is particularly hard hit and is being forced to dramatically downsize in terms of its human resources capacity.
+Through large-scale restructuring, UNAIDS will attempt to limit the impact on its ability to respond effectively to the concerning evolution of the epidemic. - 105.
+Over the course of the next year, the UNAIDS Secretariat will be reduced by %.
 While the restructuring will seek to ensure that UNAIDS continues to be fit-for-purpose, the depth of this loss will be felt both internally and in the broader fight against HIV.
 UNAIDS leadership wishes to take this opportunity to express its deep gratitude and admiration for our staff.
 Over the course of the next year, we will seek to recognize their service and extraordinary contributions.
-Their dedication, professionalism, expertise, creativity, and leadership over the past three decades have had a profound impact for people living with HIV. - 106.
-DPM will oversee the restructuring and report back on its implementation at the 58th PCB meeting in June 2026.
+Their dedication, professionalism, expertise, creativity, and leadership over the past three decades have had a profound impact for people living with HIV.